dharaneedharan-v/Learnings/ANSIBLE/Loops.md

 | Old style loop | `with_items` | Install list of tools |
 | Condition + Loop | `loop` + `when` | Run on specific OS only |
 | Retry loop | `until` | Wait for service availability |

+---

+Ansible Realtime project
+Task 1
+Create three(3) EC2 instances on AWS using Ansible loops

+2 Instances with Ubuntu Distribution
+1 Instance with Centos Distribution
+Hint: Use connection: local on Ansible Control node.

+Task 2
+Set up passwordless authentication between Ansible control node and newly created instances.

+Task 3
+Automate the shutdown of Ubuntu Instances only using Ansible Conditionals

+Hint: Use when condition on ansible gather_facts